sandraradic/sandraradic/README.md

 (she/her)

-I am a third year undergraduate student studying Cognitive Systems at UBC, who is passionate about technology, particularly from the perspective of computer and brain intelligence.
+I am a fourth year undergraduate student studying Computational Intelligence & Design at UBC, who is passionate about technology, particularly from the perspective of computer and brain intelligence.
+I've recently also taken on a minor in Data Science!

-I am currently working on object oriented design programs in Java.
+I am currently mostly working on programs in Python, and learning data visualization methods using Altair.